Eustachekamala/Bot-Battlr-ReactApp/README.md

 To delete a bot, click on the "Delete" button next to the bot you want to delete.
 The bot will be deleted and removed from the home page.

+To release a bot, click on the "Release" button next to the bot you want to release.
+The bot will be released and added to the home page.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.